ietf-wg-nmop/IETF-Meetings/119/agenda.md

 # NETCONF/YANG Push Integration (15 min)

+Goals:
+* Provide an overview of the functional perimeter of each involved component
+* Highlight main integration concerns/void
+* Agree on a set of next steps

 ## An Architecture for YANG Push to Apache Kafka Integration (10 min)

    - I-D: draft-netana-nmop-yang-kafka-integration